Strengthening Native American Communities & Economies

-In partnership with NAFDPIR (National Association of Food Distribution Programs on Indian Reservations), First Nations launched the Nutrition Education for Native Communities project to increase access to culturally-based nutrition education programs.
+In partnership with NAFDPIR (National Association of Food Distribution Programs on Indian Reservations), First Nations launched the Nutrition Education for Native American Communities project to increase access to culturally-based nutrition education programs.
 More specifically, this project provided financial support to Native communities, giving preference to FDPIR program sites, to support nutrition education models in those communities.
 Through this partnership, project participants developed nutrition education resources and videos that have been compiled into a toolkit.

 The FDPIR Nutrition Education Toolkit has been designed to remove the barriers and limitations that many Native communities face in accessing nutritious food, preparing healthy meals, and cooking food that tastes good.
 This toolkit is a cache of free educational resources and an ever-evolving guide, meaning the education, nutrition and other resources will be updated and revised on an ongoing basis.
 Moreover, the materials set a solid foundation for nutrition and food education that can be modified and tailored to address individual community needs, as well as the teaching or coaching style of the food, health and nutrition educators.

 "Change" is the overview of a three-part series that First Nations created for its nutrition-education effort for Food Distribution Program on Indian Reservations (FDPIR) recipients.
 The videos are narrated by Ben Jacobs and Matt Chandra, owners of Tocabe, An American Indian Eatery, in Denver, Colorado, who were assisted by personnel from the Seminole Nation of Oklahoma’s Food & Nutrition Services and Diabetes Prevention Program.
 The videos were produced for First Nations by FireThief Productions.

 "Tradition" explores preparing traditional foods such as blue corn mush from FDPIR food packages.

 "Native Infusion: Rethink Your Drink - A Guide to Ancestral Beverages"